Your work is on the air right now. Nobody is recording it.

 What this piece is not

 This is not a complaint about stations.
-Stations have done the work, often well, in a market that never built the infrastructure to account for it.
+Stations have done the work, often well, in markets that never built the infrastructure to account for it.
 What follows is not a critique of the people running the dial.
 It is a statement about the absent layer underneath.

 What the absent layer looks like

 Every broadcast is a transaction.
-Something of value — the work of an artist, the time of an audience, the attention of an advertiser — changes hands.
-In any other market, a transaction that cannot be recorded is a transaction that cannot be paid for.
+Something of value — the work of an artist, the creative of an advertiser, the time of an audience — changes hands.
+In any market, on any medium, a transaction that cannot be recorded is a transaction that cannot be paid for.

-Music broadcast in Ghana has not had a record.
-There is no shared log.
+Music, advertising and programming broadcast in most of the world have not had a shared record across the media they appear on.
+There is no common log across radio and television.
 There is no trustworthy statement.
-There is no audit an artist can run to answer a plain question: has my song been played?
+There is no audit a rights holder can run to answer a plain question: where has my work been played?

 What changes